osteoner/NUGGET/README.md

 # RogueChainDB & Nugget Architecture

-**RogueChainDB** is a structured cryptocurrency transaction dataset designed for the study of illicit activity detection on blockchain networks. **Nugget** is the accompanying modular learning architecture for continuous-time dynamic graphs.
+**RogueChainDB** is a structured dataset of cryptocurrency transactions designed for the study of illicit activity detection on blockchain networks. **Nugget** is the accompanying modular learning architecture for continuous-time dynamic graphs.

 ---